Social Distancing: How to Stay at Home and Enjoy It Like a Resort

-Turning your home into a dream getaway is much easier than you think – most of the elements you need to work on are probably already there – enabling you to enjoy a "staycation," which is basically a vacation at your own home.
-Check out these creative home resort ideas and start planning your next staycation.
+Turning your home into a enjoyable getaway to make sheltering in place bearable is much easier than you may think – most of the elements you need to work on are probably already there – enabling you to enjoy your home almost like a "staycation," which is basically a vacation at your own home.
+And these tips will help you in the future as we all may spend more time at home with family and realize it really is "where the heart is."
+Check out these creative ideas and start planning your home as a shelter-in-place “resort.”

-If you're lucky enough to have a house like this 3-bedroom, 2-bath vacation home plan on a lake, you are most of the way to having your own resort at home (House Plan #160-1015).
+If youre lucky enough to have a house like this 3-bedroom, 2-bath vacation home on a lake, you are most of the way to having your own resort at home (Plan #160-1015).

 1. Give Your Bathroom the Spa Treatment